 I have studied medicine between 2006 and 2012 at RWTH Aachen University, Université de Lausanne, and Harvard Medical School, supported by the German National Merit Foundation.
-In 2010 I entered the world of brain imaging neuroscience working with Simon Eickhoff as part of the International Research Training Group “Schizophrenia and Autism” (DFG-IRTG1328).
+In 2010 I entered the world of brain imaging & systems neuroscience working with Simon Eickhoff as part of the International Research Training Group “Schizophrenia and Autism” (DFG-IRTG1328).

 By additional affiliation with the Institute of Neuroscience and Medicine 1, Research Center Jülich, I received training in neuroanatomy from Karl Zilles and Katrin Amunts.
 I defended a doctoral thesis in cognitive neuroscience in December 2012 (“Functional Specialization for Social Processes in the Human Brain”).
 This work received the Grünenthal prize from my faculty, the Friedrich-Wilhelm prize and the Borchers medal from my university, as well as the Hans-Heimann prize from the German Society of Psychiatry.